seia-soto/ghostery-testing-stage/packages/server/README.md

 - default: (empty)

 The server will watch local sources if the variable has a length.
-For example, this value will be evaluated to `false` if you leave this variable empty.z
+For example, this value will be evaluated to `false` if you leave this variable empty.

 ## API